Post: Win C-Suite Buy-In for Employee Advocacy: Build a Business Case

 How do I build a phased rollout plan that reduces executive risk perception?

-Structure the rollout in three phases with defined exit criteria between each — and make sure executives approve the gate criteria, not just the pilot.
+Structure the rollout in three phases with defined decision gates between each one.
+Executives approve checkpoints, not open-ended commitments.

 What does visible C-suite sponsorship actually change about program outcomes?

-It changes adoption rate more than any other single factor.
+It changes participation rates more than any other single variable.

 How does employee advocacy connect to talent acquisition cost reduction?